evandromacedo/evandromacedo.com/posts/2019-12-15-ill-put-the-title-later.md

 ---
-title: How to active navigation links in more than one route with Gatsby Link + Styled Components
+title: Active navigation links in many routes with Gatsby Link + Styled Components
-description: And why activeClassName and activeStyle are not enough
+description: And why activeClassName and activeStyle are not enough.
 date: 2019-12-15 03:56:23
 tags: ['react', 'gatsby', 'styled components']
 image: desert.jpg